 Trump orders supplemental FBI investigation of Kavanaugh allegations before floor vote

-President Trump on Friday ordered the FBI to conduct a "supplemental" investigation into the allegations of sexual assault against Supreme Court nominee Brett Kavanaugh, but wants it completed within a week.
+President Trump on Friday ordered the FBI to conduct a limited background investigation into the allegations of sexual assault against Supreme Court nominee Brett Kavanaugh, as Senate Republicans delayed plans to hold votes on the nomination this weekend.

 “I’ve ordered the FBI to conduct a supplemental investigation to update Judge Kavanaugh’s file," Trump said in a statement.
 "As the Senate has requested, this update must be limited in scope and completed in less than one week.”

-Earlier, Judiciary Committee Chairman Chuck Grassley, R-Iowa, said the committee was requesting that Trump “instruct the FBI” to conduct the investigation, which would be “limited to current credible allegations against the nominee and must be completed no later than one week from today.”

-That came after after several undecided senators whose votes are needed to confirm Kavanaugh called for a weeklong FBI probe.
-Republicans had planned to hold a final vote on Kavanaugh's nomination in the coming days, but this will likely delay those plans.
+Trump's order came after after several undecided senators whose votes are needed to confirm Kavanaugh called for a weeklong FBI probe before a floor vote.

+The Senate had been expected to launch into full debate over Kavanaugh's nomination this weekend, with a final vote tentatively set for Tuesday.
+But those plans are being delayed until at least the middle of next week.
+That tees up a potential confirmation vote late next week, next weekend or perhaps the week of Oct.
+7.

+Earlier Friday, under pressure from Arizona Republican Sen. Jeff Flake, the Republicans on the Senate Judiciary Committee asked for a FBI investigation “limited to current credible allegations against the nominee," saying it "must be completed no later than one week from today.”

 Kavanaugh, who has denied all the allegations, said in a statement he will "cooperate."